 Riham obtained a master’s degree in Arabic language and literature from Al-Albayt University in 2007.
 In 2009, Riham began volunteering as an SIT Jordan language instructor for intermediate high and advanced levels.
 In the summer of 2010, she joined SIT full time and has been teaching Modern Standard Arabic ever since.
 She previously worked as an Arabic instructor at the Jordanian Ministry of Education and as an Arabic instructor and language coordinator at international schools in Saudi Arabia.

-Hala has a BA in law from the University of Jordan.
+Hala has a BA in law and an MA in women’s studies from the University of Jordan.
 She received training for teaching Arabic as a foreign language from the University of Jordan and Qasid Institute for Classical and Modern Standard Arabic.
 She worked as a language-speaking partner to American students at the American Center of Oriental Research.